apache/pulsar/site2/website/versioned_docs/version-2.7.0/tiered-storage-filesystem.md

 To move data from Pulsar to HDFS, follow these steps.

-### Step1: Prepare the HDFS environment
+### Step 1: Prepare the HDFS environment

 This tutorial sets up a Hadoop single node cluster and uses Hadoop 3.2.1.

 > **Tip**
 >
-> For more information about setting up a Hadoop single node cluster, see [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html).
+> For details about how to set up a Hadoop single node cluster, see [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html).

 1. Download and uncompress Hadoop 3.2.1.